AndreiVasilev/GeneticAlgorithm/README.md

-# Phrase Generating Genetic Algorithm
+# Phrase Generation via Genetic Algorithm

 Hello, and welcome to my GitHub!
 This project is my first crack at object oriented programming.
 It is an implementation of a simple genetic algorithm that evolves a target phrase from complete randomness using the basic concepts of Darwinian evolution.